Dynamic similarity of vortex shedding in a superfluid flowing past a penetrable obstacle: Results

 The corresponding force response, shown in Figs.~\figref[d]{fig:wake_pattern}--\figref[f]{fig:wake_pattern}, reflects the same progression.
 In the dipole–row regime near $v_\mathrm{c}$, the drag force exhibits periodic oscillations with negligible lift, consistent with symmetric dipole nucleation.
-As the velocity increases, the drag oscillation frequency rises and the signal fluctuates slightly more, in line with the growing instability in the wake.
-Once vortex clusters appear, the drag force becomes strongly irregular, while the lift force develops pronounced periodic oscillations associated with alternating cluster formation (Fig.~\figref[f]{fig:wake_pattern}).
-It is clearly revealed that the shedding behavior for a penetrable obstacle changes from periodic dipole–row emission to alternating same–sign vortex cluster shedding as the flow velocity increases, which is consistent with earlier numerical studies~\cite{Reeves_PRA_2012}.
+As the velocity increases, the drag-oscillation frequency rises, and the drag force shows larger fluctuations, in line with the growing instability in the wake.
+Once vortex clusters appear, the drag force becomes strongly irregular, while the lift force develops pronounced periodic oscillations associated with alternating cluster formation [Fig.~\figref[f]{fig:wake_pattern}].
+These results show that, as the flow velocity increases, the shedding behavior of a penetrable obstacle changes from periodic dipole–row emission to the shedding of same–sign vortex clusters.
+These observations are consistent with earlier numerical studies~\cite{Reeves_PRA_2012}.